HdrHistogram/HdrHistogramJS/README.md

 of converting the Java code to TypeScript.

 # Backlog
-- publish benchmarks with alternatives (native-hdr-histogram & node-hdr-histogram)
+- BigInt histograms
-- logarithmic iterator
+- zlib NodeJS native module when available
-- ... let me know what's on your mind :-)
+- let me know what's on your mind :-)